 Photo provided by Kim Lundgreen.
 Thanks, Kim!

-October 30, 1955: The re-release of The Wizard of Oz in theaters was still playing to renewed great reviews and business.
+October 30, 1955: The re-release of The Wizard of Oz in theaters was still playing to new positive reviews and business.

 October 30, 1956: Judy was still enjoying great success with her return engagement at The Palace Theatre in New York, as reflected in this article published in The Age out of Melbourne, Australia.

 October 30, 1960: Newspapers reported Judy’s visit with Maurice Chevalier at his home just outside of Paris.